Bringing a project here

 Why host your project at the Open Mainframe Project?

-A basic premise behind the Linux Foundation, and open source in general, is that most interactions are positive-sum.
+A basic premise behind the Linux Foundation, the Open Mainframe Project, and open source in general, is that most interactions are positive-sum.
 No fixed amount of investment, mindshare, or development contributions are allocated to specific projects.
-Just as open source development is based on the idea that, collectively, we are smarter than any one of us, open source foundations work to make the entire community better off.
-Equally important, a neutral home for a project and community fosters this type of positive-sum thinking.
+Just as open source development is based on the idea that we are collectively smarter than one any of us, open source foundations work to make the entire community better off.
+Equally important, a neutral home for a project and community fosters this positive-sum thinking.
 It drives growth and diversity, core elements of a successful open-source project.

 Organizations and projects come to the Open Mainframe Project to…